 Despite improvements in the K-12 school population, many Floridians still require assistance in the acquisition of functional literacy and workplace literacy skills.
 A large segment of Florida's adult population experience literacy and basic skills deficiencies, with about 20 percent of Florida residents age 25 and older without a high school diploma.
 It is important to serve the adult and youth populations who have not obtained the necessary skills in elementary and secondary schools.
-These include immigrants from other countries, migrants from other states, high school dropouts and those who exited the K-12 system with remedial needs.
+These include immigrants, migrants from other states, high school dropouts and those who exited the K-12 system with remedial needs.
 Adult general education programs in Florida currently serve more than 350,000 adults.
 Many of these adults without basic skills are recent dropouts from the K-12 student population:

-- ☐ More than 25,000 9-12th grade students drop out of high school each year, most of whom will never return for a high school or postsecondary credential. - □ Based on data on the 1990-91 high school dropouts, 68 percent of those dropouts had achieved no educational credential ten years later and less then ten percent had any postsecondary credential (Florida Education Training and Placement Information Program, 2002).
+- □ More than 25,000 9-12th grade students drop out of high school each year; most will never return for a high school diploma, technical certificate or a college degree. - Based on data on the 1990-91 high school dropouts, 68 percent of those dropouts had achieved no educational credential ten years later and less than ten percent had any credential beyond a high school diploma (Florida Education Training and Placement Information Program (FETPIP), 2002).